What documentary-styled photography taught me.

 In case you are wondering, Transatlanticism is song written and performed by the band, Death Cab for Cutie.
 As told by Ben Gibbard, the singer and songwriter of the band, “ The incomprehensible emotional gap between two lovers separated by comprehensible distances.”
 Whenever I look at this picture of mine, the feeling of missing someone far away hits me.

 I have had long-distance relationships before… and sometimes, I stare out of my bedroom the window blankly, with hopes of her miraculously appearing before me.
 Man… I can still feel it in my bones.

 Here is another picture I took and titled, “Distractions.”
 I was walking the streets of Taipei with my client and we both decided to explore a night market.
-The place was filled with pop up stores, food carts and very interesting hand-made crafts.
+The place was filled with pop-up stores, food carts and very interesting hand-made crafts.
 I put my camera aside and started to indulge myself in everything that was happening around me.
-And in front of me, a family was busy taking selfies.
-I saw this little boy being tugged around fiercely — he was distracted.
+There was a family standing in front of me busy taking selfies.
+I saw this little boy being tugged around fiercely by his dad.
 I went closer and took the picture — I was sad.
 Everyone was so focused on taking Instagram stories, selfies and videos… no one was paying attention to the stores.
 We should all learn something from this little dude.

 Today, I help my clients to tell their stories visually — I mostly document and capture the stories behind families and businesses.
 With this motion in play, I have learnt a lot from them.
 Stories are the ones which will move us… in turn, make you a better person.

 With a camera in my hand… I learned all about my life.